micheleusuelli/micheleusuelli.github.io/README.md

 ## My conferences

+- July 14 2019: spoken at the Microsoft Ready conference in Las Vegas.

 - November 10 2018: spoken at the [Sberbank Data Science Journey in Moscow](https://sdsj.sberbank.ai/ru/day), largest Machine Learning conference in Russia and Eastern Europe.
 The [video recording](https://fast.wistia.net/embed/iframe/9rfd8seq0m) is available and my part starts around the 2nd hour, fully dubbed in Russian.
 The topic was a technical deep-dive into a use-case I worked on during a few projects.

 ![alt text](https://raw.githubusercontent.com/micheleusuelli/micheleusuelli.github.io/master/pictures/sdsj-02.PNG "Logo Title Text 1")